nhsuk/register-with-a-gp-beta-web/README.md

 #### ES2017 and Babel

-The JavaScript in the project is written in ES2017 and transpiled into ES5 using `Babel`, you can view our babel configuration in
+The JavaScript in the project is written in ES2017 and transpiled into ES5 using `Babel`, you can view our babel configuration in [package.json](./package.json) under the "babel" key.

 #### Environment Variables